HPSCIL/cuFSDAF/README.md

 Key features of cuFSDAF:
 ========
-+ Requires only one pair of Landsat-MODIS images
++ Requires only one pair of Coarse-Fine images
 + Decomposes input images adaptively when the size of images exceeds the GPU’s memory
 + Supports a wide range of CUDA-enabled GPUs (https://developer.nvidia.com/cuda-gpus)
 + Supports a wide range of image formats (see http://gdal.org/formats_list.html)